OfficialTeamUIX/UIX-Lite/README.md

 ## Tile Caching Support

-* As of UIX Lite v0.4 UIX Lite we ahve implemented title caching, which on first run will scan your partition for titles and add them to a cache.
+* As of UIX Lite v0.4 UIX Lite we have implemented title caching, which on first run will scan your partition for titles and add them to a cache.
 This is done so you don't have to rescan the partitions after every restart.
 As a consequence, if you add or remove any titles, the cache must be refreshed.
 This can be done by pressing Y while in the Launcher or by navigating to Setting>UIX Settings>General Settings>Rescan Partitions.

 ## Example config.xbx
 ```